- What is this conference about?

 - Yes, the costs are here.
 Please contact us about website banner exchange.

-- How can I become part of the con?
+- How can I become part of the conference?

-- Most of the people on this group are presenters, dealers, volunteers etc. We talk about what we want the con to be, and how to make it happen.
+- Most of the people in the Facebook group are presenters, dealers, volunteers etc. We talk about what we want the conference to be, and how to make it happen.
 This is where you can arrange ride and room shares, or volunteer for security, or other help.

 - How can I help get the word out?

 - We’d love to have you put up a poster at your local bookstore, library, school, church or anywhere else you think others who come there would like to know about us.
-There are posters in black and white and color you can download and print (click here).
+There are posters in black and white and color you can download and print.
+Contact us for a current copy.

 More Questions?
 Please contact us.